Newly promoted Michelin starred restaurant in the Lake District serving quality dishes

 “Queen of the Meadow” mille-feuille dessert was the only slightly low point in that the pastry a little thick and heavy and in spite of the pleasant raspberries and caramelised white chocolate, the deliberate more burnt effect of the pastry didn’t do it for me.
 Petit fours of Woodruff macaron and Buckthorn truffle however, were a step back in the right direction.

-The two brothers were simply charming and this is a delightful far cry from egotistical teams or head chefs that you can easily find yourself in contact with in London and this represented the best of British, in a basement in Ambleside, Cumbria.
+The two brothers were simply charming and this is a delightful far cry from egotistical teams or head chefs that you can easily find yourself surrounded by in London and this represented the best of British, in a basement in Ambleside, Cumbria.
 I would strongly recommend anyone to take a journey far afield for food, because this is exactly what you can stumble upon when you do.
 Absolute repeat worthy and a total gem experience.
 Thank you and well done the Blackburns.

 Food Grade: 77%